Lin-jun-xiang/docGPT-langchain/README.md

    - `OpenAI API KEY`: Ensure you have available usage.
    - `SERPAPI API KEY`: Required if you want to query content not present in the PDF.

-3. 📁Upload a PDF file from local storage.
+3. 📁Upload a PDF file (choose one method)
+    * Method 1: Browse and upload your own `.pdf` file from your local machine.
+    * Method 2: Enter the PDF `URL` link directly.

 4. 🚀Start asking questions!